|By John Sanidopoulos|

 Then all the bishops and clergy, who were there gathered, seeing her that was so great a sinner uttering such words in her desire after God, said in wonderment that they had never seen such faith and desire for salvation as in this harlot.
 And straightway they sent me, deacon and sinner, to the bishop of the city to explain the matter and beg his sanctity to send back one of his deaconesses with me.
 And when he heard me, he rejoiced mightily, saying, 'Verily, father revered, such work as this awaited thee.
 I know that thou wilt be as my mouth.'
 And he sent with me the lady Romana, chief of the deaconesses.

 Coming in, she found her still at the feet of the good bishop Nonnus, and hardly could he persuade her to rise from his feet, saying,'Daughter, arise, that thou mayst be shriven.'
 And then he said to her, 'Confess all thy sins.'

 She made answer, 'If I were to search my whole heart I could find in myself no good thing.
 I know my sins, that they are heavier than the sands of the sea: the waters of it are too scant for the mass of my sin.
 But I trust in thy God, that He will loosen the load of my wrongdoing, and will look upon me'...

-We thus have here in the person of St. Pelagia the Righteous, a woman who willingly, though out of ignorance, gave herself over to a prodigal form of life, come to great repentance for her sins and abandoned completely her former life to follow Christ with her whole heart.
-St. John Chrysostom speaks concerning this Pelagia also saying of how she previously lived her life and went on to live a life of virtue:
+We thus have here in the person of the Venerable Pelagia, a woman who willingly, though out of ignorance, gave herself over to a prodigal form of life, come to great repentance over her sins and abandoned completely her former life to follow Christ with her whole heart.
+St. John Chrysostom speaks concerning this Pelagia also, saying how she previously lived her life loosely and went on to live a life of virtue: